DollyXSoul/iNotes/README.md

 ### <b>Live Site : </b>[iNotes - Take Notes ](https://inotes-dc-app.netlify.app/)

-The project frontend was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The project backend was bootstraped with npm init.

 ## Description
-The iNotes is an full-stack web app developed with the aim to learn and implement how real-world applications are created and deployed.
-The functionalities provided are user authentication , note-taking , display user- notes , update and edit notes and delete the notes.
+The iNotes is an full-stack web app developed with the aim to learn and implement how real-world applications are created and deployed.iNotes is a web application that helps users take notes and manage their tasks.
+With a clean and intuitive interface, iNotes provides a simple solution for keeping track of important information.

-For the frontend and backend MERN stack is used.
+### Features

+- User authentication with secure password storage
+- Note-taking and task management
+- Display and manage your notes with ease
+- Update, edit, and delete notes
+- Real-time data updates with WebSockets
+- Responsive design optimized for all screen sizes

 ## Tech Stack Used